About our workshops ..

 Action Learning Project

-Strengthening Social Connections and relationships for older people is the title of the annual Action Learning Project offered by BPP.
-This exciting initiative, in its 3rd year, engages the learners over a series of 7 sessions (over 6 months) where the participants explore a range of models and frameworks in depth around one focus person from the service that they work with.
+Strengthening Social Connections and Relationships for Older People and People with Disabilities – An Enabling Approach is the title of the annual Action Learning Project offered by BPP.
+This exciting initiative, entering its 4th year, engages the learners over a series of 7 sessions (over 6 months) where the participants explore a range of models and frameworks in depth around one focus person from the service that they work with.

 This unique learning opportunity strengthens ones work practice and is ideal for people designing social support programs.
 The graduates present their insights to the group in the final session.
 Managers are invited to attend the first and final sessions to understand the process, see the progress and support the staff member.
 Register your interest to ensure you don’t miss this opportunity in the next calendar year.